Karz (film): Plot

-The movie begins with Ravi Verma winning a legal battle against Sir Judah who had unjustly usurped Ravi's father's wealth and property after his death.
-Ravi calls his mother to tell her the good news and that he is marrying his girlfriend Kamini, who unbeknownst to him is a gold-digger working for Judah.
-On their way home to Coonoor, Kamini rams Ravi over a cliff near a small temple of the Goddess Kali.
-Distraught at the sudden death of her son, Ravi's mother demands the Goddess allow her son to pay his mother's debt for dying prematurely, while Kamini inherits everything.
-Two decades later, Monty, an orphan raised by G.G.
-Oberoi, is a twenty-one-year-old singer who starts to have visions of Ravi's memories triggered by a tune that Ravi used to like.
+The film begins with Ravi Verma (Raj Kiran) winning a court case against Sir Judah (Premnath), who had unjustly usurped the wealth and property of Ravi's father, Shanta Prasad Verma, after his death.
+Ravi calls his widowed mother (Durga Khote) and younger sister (Abha Dhulia) to share the good news and that he is marrying his girlfriend, Kamini (Simi Garewal), who is actually a gold-digger working for Judah, unbeknownst to him.
+On their way home to Coonoor, Kamini throws Ravi over a cliff to his death near a small temple of the Goddess Kali.
+Distraught at the sudden death of her son, Ravi's mother demands Goddess Lakshmi to allow her son to pay his mother's debt for dying prematurely, while Kamini inherits everything.
+Two decades later, Monty (Rishi Kapoor), an orphan raised by the wealthy G.G.
+Oberoi (Pinchoo Kapoor), is a professional singer who begins to have visions of Ravi's memories triggered by a tune that was Ravi's favourite.

-Monty's doctors joke that maybe he is Ravi's reincarnation, but in all seriousness should just take a vacation and rest.
-Monty travels to Ooty (coincidentally near Coonoor) where Tina lives and they fall in love.
-Tina tells him that she was brought up by a woman she calls Rani Sahiba and her uncle Kabira who, having served 10 years for murder, is released from jail.
-As Monty explores the area and learns the Verma Family story from the locals, including that Ravi's mother and his sister were ousted from their house by Kamini, he starts to experience more of Ravi's memories which become more intense.
+Monty's doctors jokingly state that maybe he is Ravi's reincarnation, but he should just take a vacation and rest in all seriousness.
+Monty travels to Ooty (coincidentally near Coonoor) where Tina (Tina Munim) lives and they fall in love.
+Tina tells him that she was brought up by a woman she addresses as Rani Sahiba, and her uncle, Kabira (Pran), who is released from prison after having served ten years for murder.
+As Monty explores the area and learns the story of the Verma family from the locals, including that Ravi's mother and younger sister were banished from their house by Kamini, he starts to experience more of Ravi's memories which become more intense.
 He is later shocked to find that Tina's Rani Sahiba and Kamini are one and the same.